 - Travel with supplements.
 You will likely not get the nutrients you get with your regular diet so bring vitamins, ColdFX even some pain medication.
 It will help you stay healthier and hence more effective.

 - Limit your alcohol intake.
 It is easy to let this get away from you when you are visiting colleagues and clients in other cities.
 Exercise some restraint, your body will thank you.

 - Take materials with you that will make your travel time effective.
 Catch up on reading, create a reading file with photocopies or cutouts of articles.
 Put materials on your kindle, iPad or other reader.

 - Travel light.
 Learn to pack effectively and think through your wardrobe … if you can travel with carry-on luggage only you will save time and aggravation.
 (Learn to use an iron … there is one in most hotel rooms).

 - Spend like it is your own money.
 As a business owner it IS your own money!
 Tip appropriately, but not extravagantly.
 Choose reasonable but not crazy restaurants.
 Take the team for a couple of drinks, but don’t make a night of it.

 “Entrepreneurship is living a few years like most people won’t.
 So that you can live the rest of your life like most people can’t.”
 Unknown

-These are lessons I have learned over the last 18 years owning and operating my own business.
+These are lessons I have learned over many years owning and operating my own business.

 What tips do you have to share?